Every marketer’s dream is to reach the right person, at the right time, with just the right content that will move them to action.

 Say you want to send an email with a discount to contacts with upcoming birthdays.
 If they provide their birthday when signing up for your marketing list, you can set up a triggered email campaign to kick off based around that date.
 Perhaps you send the first email two weeks before; if they don’t open the email, you can send another a week later.
 If they end up buying, you can enter them into an entirely different email drip campaign.

 The best part about triggered emails is that they are all automated.
-Once you’ve set them up, you don’t have to spend any time figuring out who should receive the emails or when to send them.
+Once you’ve set them up in your email service provider, you don’t have to spend any time figuring out who should receive the emails or when to send them.
 The trigger sets everything in motion; you’re now free to focus on other things.

 Examples of common email triggers